alexch/codelikethis/public/lessons/www/layout_survey.md

 # Layout Survey

-> "The history of CSS is a series of failed attempts to center elements on a page." - Alex
+> "CSS is a series of failed attempts to center elements on a page." - Alex

 Here we will discuss *many* ways to align HTML elements relative to each other & to the page.